poef/signals/README.md

 let todos = signal([])

 let counter = effect(() => {
-	return {todo: todos.filter(todo => !todo.done).length}
+	return todos.filter(todo => !todo.done).length
 })

 todos.push({title: "Buy milk", done: false})

-console.log(counter.todo) // prints 1
+console.log(counter.current) // prints 1
 ```

 If you haven't seen reactive code before, it works very similar to how a spreadsheet updates cells with a formula inside.
 Whenever you change a number, the affected formulas re-calculate their values automatically.
-In the same way, whenever you change a Signals value, affected Effects are re-run and update their result Signal.
+In the same way, whenever you change a Signal value, affected Effects are re-run and update their result Signal.

 The two core concepts are Signals and Effects.